optimuscoprime/battlecode/README.md

   teams when placed in the teams directory of the application installation).
 In each folder is a 'RobotPlayer.java' and a 'desc.txt', which provides notes on the properties of that RobotPlayer.
+* Each RobotPlayer you make will have to have a different package name set at the top of the file to make 'ant build' (see below) work successfully.
+I've used 'team219.<foldername>' eg my robot in folder 'sc0001' has package name 'team219.sc0001'

 ## Testing